mattmakai/fullstackpython.com/content/pages/04-web-development/64-turbogears.markdown

-It's easy to see how ``/users/new`` actually resolves to ``RootController.users.new`` and all options provided to the URL are passed to the action serving the respose as arguments.
+It's easy to see how ``/users/new`` actually resolves to ``RootController.users.new`` and all options provided to the URL are passed to the action serving the response as arguments.

 ## TurboGears Resources